 Do you offer disounts for veterans and active military?

 Yes.
-Veterans and active military receive free first time appointments and pay only $20 for return visits.
+Veterans and active military pay only $20 for first time and return visits.
 Please write "Veteran" or "Active Military" in the 'Notes" section when booking online.

 Do you accept credit cards?
 Checks?
 Cash?